freealise/freealise.github.io/draft/music_origin.md

 !
 Brainwaves directly synchronize with music (binaural beats are optional).
   (also applies to visual patterns made for protection from evil; can be a spectrogram in two rainbow colored pixel columns on both sides of screen)
-  is originally a hypnotic meditative spiritual practice A tune is a a stress (volume + pitch + length) and value shift hierarchy (fractalising)
+  is originally a hypnotic meditative spiritual practice (experience for the listeners)
+  A tune is a a stress (volume + pitch + length) and value shift hierarchy (fractalising)
   Cantillation = five points connected by four segments, octave range